-I’ve been a practicing psychologist in an outpatient setting for over twenty-eight years.
+I’ve been a practicing psychologist in an outpatient setting for over twenty-nine years.
 I run into the same conditions or "issues" almost every day (addictions, anxiety, ADHD/learning disabilities, assertiveness, children’s behaviors, mood disorders, relationships and self-esteem).
 Anger management is important unto itself, but plays a very strong role in the other areas.
 Usually, when people can control their anger, the problems in each of these groups diminish.
 Anger management is a skill that everyone needs and uses to some degree, in just about every situation.
 This webpage contains information about an ebook on this subject, anger management techniques, anger management tips and anger management training.

 It turns out anger management can be taught to almost everyone.
 I’ve taught it to children, as well as adults.
 I’ve taught anger techniques to schizophrenics and to people with out-of-control mood disorders.
 Anyone can learn about this subject and anyone can learn the techniques.

 You may be having trouble in your relationship, or blowing up at work.
 You may be referred by the courts, which happens if your anger leads to excessive drinking or fighting, custody issues, etc..

 I’ve read most of the pop-psychology literature on anger management over the last 30 (+) years.
 Many of the books are excellent.
 They, like this ebook deal with a variety of anger management aspects.

 Anger has to do with being out of control of reactions, or about being out of touch with feelings.
 Type I anger people "lose it" and act out.
 Type II anger people lose it and "act in."
 Type I anger people explode, while Type II anger people implode.
 There are characteristics and symptoms of each, which I list and explore.
 Type II anger is new to the literature.
 You won't find this described anywhere else, because its my original concept..